- On this page:

 As defined in its charter, the mission of the System Applications Working Group is to define a runtime environment, security model, and associated APIs for building Web applications with comparable capabilities to native applications.

-The Working Group's deliverables are divided into two phases.
-In phase 1, the Working Group will focus on the execution and security models, and validating them through work on a small set of specific APIs.
-This will be used to establish the patterns and conventions that will be used for the remaining deliverables.
-The Working Group does not need to complete work on all the phase 1 deliverables before starting work on deliverables in phase 2.
-However, the Working Group should make substantial progress on some of the phase 1 deliverables before working on phase 2 deliverables, at which point it should be possible to do more work in parallel.
+The Working Group's charter divided the deliverables into two phases.
+The first was intended to focus on the execution and security models, and validating them through work on a small set of specific APIs, with a view to establishing the patterns and conventions that will be used for the remaining deliverables.
+The phase 1 deliverables are listed above.

 - Bluetooth API